mika-s/mika-s.github.io/_posts/2017-11-04-creating-a-wireshark-dissector-in-lua-1.markdown

 The most interesting protocol to investigate in this post would probably be a custom one that Wireshark doesn't know of already, but all the custom protocols I've worked with have been work related and I can't post information about them here.
-So instead we'll take a look at the [MongoDB wire protocol][mongodb-wire-protocol].
+So instead we'll look at the [MongoDB wire protocol][mongodb-wire-protocol].

 *(There is already a [Mongo dissector][mongo-dissector] in Wireshark, but I will not use that one.)*